jdereg/json-io/README.md

     args.put(JsonWriter.TYPE, false);
     String json = JsonWriter.objectToJson(objToWrite, args);

 Objects will not include the `@type` flags or `@items`.
-This JSON passes well to non-Java receivers, like Javascript.
+This JSON passes nicely to non-Java receivers, like Javascript.
 Keep in mind, you will be working with the JSON as generic `object.field` and `object[index]` with this approach.

 Please note that if you write your object graph out with `JsonWriter.TYPE: false`, the shape of the graph will be